H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 * completed compliance;
 * approved technical design;
 * procurement;
-* equipment installation; or
+* equipment installation;
+* adoption of an independent recommendation;
+* approval of an economic-development proposal;
+* authorization of a lease;
-* an operational Thurmond node.
+* or an operational Thurmond node.

+The **Thurmond Historic District Economic Outlook and Preservation Investment Case** is an independent Kidd's Technical Services analysis.

+Its presence in this repository documents that the analysis exists and is relevant to the portfolio.

+It does not convert the report into an H4H project deliverable or establish that the Town of Thurmond, National Park Service, Harmony for Hope, or another institution has adopted its recommendations.

 Future Thurmond implementation remains contingent on: